Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 ### Supported Properties

-The following list outlines the list CSS properties that are supported by the iframe:
+The following block outlines the common element tags, identifiers, and names that Commerce Hub guarantees will not change between minor releases.

 ```css